MickaelMorgado/HYTEK5/Crypto & Blockchain 101.md

 * **Blockchain**: Immutable history of all blocks/transactions.
 * **UTXO Set**: Current spendable outputs — updated by each block.
-* Full nodes store everything; pruned nodes store recent data only.
+* Full nodes store everything, which requires over 500 GB of disk space as of 2024.
+Pruned nodes store recent data only, significantly reducing storage requirements.

 ---